Tag Archive for: Realty ONE Group Western Slope

 Paul Aspelin REALTORAre you a real estate agent looking to refer your out-of-town or out of state clients to a REALTOR® that can get the job done?
 I welcome your call to discuss your client’s needs and how I can best represent them for a successful closing.
 Whether your clients need to sell a home in the Grand Valley or relocate to this amazing community, I will make you look like a rock star!

 You can read the many reviews and recommendations I have received over the years here on my website.
 I pulled together client notes and paper surveys I have collected from past clients as well as online reviews.
-Let them explain how I do business and my character. 😊
+Let them explain how I do business and learn about my character. 😊

 Live Your Vacation in Grand Junction!